Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Asymptotics for connected graphs with given degree sequence

-Recall the various notions of weak convergence on the space of metric measure spaces defined in Section \ref{sec:notation}.
+Recall the Gromov-weak topology from Section \ref{sec:gromov-weak}.
 We will first prove convergence of $m^{-1/2}\cQ(\widetilde\cT_{\mvs}, \widetilde\mvX)$ in the Gromov-weak topology by making use of a technique from \cite{bhamidi-hofstad-sen} and then strengthen it to convergence in the GHP sense.
 Let $\Phi$ and $\phi$ be as in \eqref{eqn:polynomial-func-def}.
 Then